 Late last year, Dr. Prasad made a bit of a splash (and suffered a bit of well-earned blowback) on social media.
-As I discussed shortly before the pandemic hit, a couple of months before that he had started Tweeting disdainfully and contemptuously about how criticizing Goop’s selling of jade eggs and other pseudoscience was like “dunking on a 7′ hoop” and how skeptics should put the hoop back up to 10′ by—of course!—joining him in taking on clinical trial shenanigans by big pharma.
+As I discussed, a few months before COVID-19 hit the US Dr. Prasad Tweeted disdainfully and contemptuously about how criticizing Goop’s selling of jade eggs and other pseudoscience was like “dunking on a 7′ hoop” and how skeptics should put the hoop back up to 10′ by—of course!—joining him in taking on clinical trial shenanigans by big pharma.
 During our exchange, he even went so far as to suggest that I give up my usual topics for six months and spend those six months doing what he does (because—don’t you know?—what he does is so much more difficult and worthwhile).
-Interestingly, as I wrote that particular post, I had noticed that Dr. Prasad had deleted the most obnoxious of his Tweets, in which he had made fun of skeptics who deconstruct quackery and pseudoscience and communicate science-based medicine to the public, implying that such activity is so painful easy (you know, “dunking on a 7′ hoop”) as to be unworthy of our efforts and that what he does, analyze clinical trials and question commonly used medical interventions, is so much more difficult.
+Interestingly, as I was writing that particular post about the exchange, I noticed that Dr. Prasad had deleted the most obnoxious of his Tweets, in which he had made fun of skeptics who deconstruct quackery and pseudoscience and communicate science-based medicine to the public, implying that such activity is so painful easy (you know, “dunking on a 7′ hoop”) as to be unworthy of our efforts and that what he does, analyze clinical trials and question commonly used medical interventions, is so much more difficult.

 What you care about = Waste of time.
 What I care about = So very, very important.